OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 *   to advance or defend against complaints or legal claims in court, administrative proceedings and elsewhere;
 *   to credit bureaus or collection agencies to determine credit risk, for reporting purposes or to obtain payment for Verizon-billed products and services;
 *   to a third-party that you have authorized to verify your account information;
-*   to outside auditors and regulators. or
+*   when you have authorized others to authenticate you or verify your account information. to outside auditors and regulators. or
 *   with your consent.

 When you purchase services offered jointly by Verizon and one of our partners, customer information may be received by both Verizon and our partner that is providing your service.
 For these jointly offered services, you should also review the partner company's privacy policy which may include practices that are different from the practices described here.